 With the horticulture market expected to reach a billion square feet of space by 2040, utilities are evolving their approach to incentives for controlled environment agriculture (CEA).
 READ MORE

-Take Your Horticultural Operations to the Next Level with LED Lighting
+Take Your Grow Operations to the Next Level with LED Lighting

 Enhance productivity and reduce electric load today.
-Let EMC’s Advanced Development Team help you find the best horticultural lighting solution for your facility.
+Let our team help you find the best grow lighting solution for your facility.

 Horticultural Lighting Resources

 - UL: Horticulture Lighting - Safety, Performance and Financial Incentives